 • Give your dog the sniff test.
 If breath or ears are a little, well, stinky, start with a good tooth-brushing or a gentle ear-cleaning at home, or have them checked out by your vet.
-And, if your dog is one of those plagued by their anal glands, ask your vet, groomer or other professional to check those out as well.
+And, if your dog is one of those plagued by anal glands, ask your vet, groomer or other professional to check them out as well.

 • Pollens and dust can affect your dog, especially in springtime.
 Consult with your vet to help manage allergies.

-• Temps allowing, sow parsley, thyme and rosemary outdoors or plant a windowsill garden; herbs can brighten up your dog’s diet.
+• Temps allowing, sow parsley, thyme and rosemary outdoors or plant a window-sill garden; herbs can brighten up your dog’s diet.

 • Be careful when choosing new plants for the yard; some are toxic, as are some bulbs, including tulips, lilies and daffodils.
 Check the ASPCA’s online list for safety.